-The group arrives with their own roller ramp that they set up from the truck town into the basement.
+The group arrives with their own roller ramp that they set up from the truck down into the basement.
 Workers on the truck carry the boxes to the slide where others guide them to tables.
 Other members, young and old, carry the pasta to one location, the canned goods to another, and the cereal to a third.

 Many hands make light work, and within an hour, the entire task is completed.

 We are so blessed to have these friends support our efforts.